 - 1. Failure to make normal progress.
 Normal progress is defined as: - a.
 Maintaining a "B" average.
 Students who fail to maintain an average of 3.0 will be placed on probation. - b.
 Completing "Incomplete" grades within one year (please note: if you have a TA or RA the incomplete must be complete before the beginning of your next semester in order to keep your assistantship). - c.
 For full-time students: completing M.A. requirements in 6 semesters and completing Ph.D. requirements in 9 semesters (exceptions may be evaluated on an individual basis) - 2.
 Failure to actively pursue the degree. - a.
 Full-time students without funding are expected to enroll in a full semester course load (at least 10 credits) fall and spring semesters. - b.
-Full-time students with funding are expected to enroll in 18 credits fall and spring semesters.
+Full-time students with funding are expected to enroll in a minimum of 10 credits fall and spring semesters.
 Only take up to 3 graded courses and the rest of the credits will be taken as either 700 or 800 Research Credits.
+Please enroll in at least 1 credit of ANTH 700/800 each semester.
 (Exceptions may be evaluated on an individual basis.) - 3.
 Failure to remove deficiencies. - a.
 Provisional Admittance: Students who have been provisionally admitted must satisfy provisions within the prescribed period. - b.
 Academic Probation: Students who have been placed on academic probation (due to low GPA or incompletes) must meet probationary criteria for continuance as determined by the Department of Anthropology on an individual basis.
 The department chair, graduate coordinator/committee chair and course instructor/s will evaluate the student's probability of successfully completing the degree.
 One of these individuals will notify the student of decisions regarding continuance.